hargun3045/hargun3045.github.io/_posts/2020-03-07-NameDelaRose.md

 ---

+>"In the end, I wish I knew the name of that Rose"

 I first had the urge to read Umberto Eco after reading his interview published in my 12th grade English textbook.
 This was roughly a decade ago.
 Reading it had a lasting impact on me because Eco’s ideas appeared so fresh and radical.
 I wanted to know more about his style, his form of expression, and especially the novel that the lesson spoke about, ‘The Name of the Rose’